journeyapps/zxing-android-embedded/README.md

 ```

-Android 14+ support can still be achieved by downgrading zxing:core:
+For Android 14+ support, downgrade `zxing:core` to 3.3.0 or earlier:

 ```groovy
 repositories {